 Are You Conflict Avoidant?
 Conflict avoidance creates conflict.
+Typically people pleasers and individuals who don’t assert themselves avoid conflict.
 It’s healthy to express thoughts and feelings and ask for what you need and want.
 When a situation comes up with your partner and you have differences do you keep quiet, placate or give your perspective?
 Couples who are able to relationally communicate have a deeper level of intimacy than those who do not.
 As a Marriage Counselor, I work with couples who say they never fight.
 These same couples say they don’t feel an emotional connectedness with one another and tend to feel like “roommates.”
 When you suppress your emotions rather than share them you lose the opportunity for emotional growth.
 Without vulnerability

 Reasons for being conflict avoidant: